Luxury Modern 4 Star Villa Arann In Slano With Fantastic Sea View

 - 1 single bed

-There is also 2 single sofa beds in placed on demand, 2 cots
+There is also 1 double sofa bed in Located in the lounge, 1 single sofa bed in placed on demand, 2 cots

 2 bathrooms, 2 Separate WC's